• Skip to main content

 5. Black Box Warning for Synthroid (Levothyroxine) (for Hypothyroidism)

-“The probable role of endogenous thyroid hormones (like levothyroxine) in Alzheimer’s Dementia pathology has already been established, primarily in the area of beta amyloid plaque accumulation.”
+“The probable role of thyroid hormones (like levothyroxine) in Alzheimer’s Dementia pathology has already been established, primarily in the area of beta amyloid plaque accumulation.” ~PubMed study

 Why a Black Box warning?

-• Doctors often prescribe Levothyroxine (Synthroid) for weight loss/obesity, but it is NOT effective for that.
+• Doctors often prescribe Levothyroxine (Synthroid) for weight loss/obesity, but it is NOT effective for weight loss or obesity.
 Taking Levothyroxine (Synthroid) for a reason it doesn’t even address, INCREASES your risk for Dementia.

 • Higher doses cause toxicity especially when used in combo with other weight loss aids (see warning in image below)